ariga/atlas/doc/md/lint/analyzers.md

 of change is desired, but they are relatively rare.
 Using the `destructive` ([GoDoc](https://pkg.go.dev/ariga.io/atlas@master/sql/sqlcheck/destructive))
 Analyzer, teams can detect this type of change and design workflows that prevent it from happening accidentally.

-### Data-dependant Changes
+### Data-dependent Changes

-Data-dependant changes are changes to a database schema that _may_ succeed or fail, depending on the data that is stored in the database.
+Data-dependent changes are changes to a database schema that _may_ succeed or fail, depending on the data that is stored in the database.
 For instance, consider a statement such as:

 ```sql
 ALTER TABLE `example`.`orders` ADD UNIQUE INDEX `idx_name` (`name`);
 ```
-This statement is considered data-dependant because if the `orders` table contains duplicate values on the name column we will not be able to add a uniqueness constraint.
+This statement is considered data-dependent because if the `orders` table contains duplicate values on the name column we will not be able to add a uniqueness constraint.
 Consider we added two records with the name `atlas` to the table:
 ```